Medical and Surgical Retina Specialist located in Greenfield, WI & Delafield, WI

 A macular hole is a defect or opening in your macula.
 The macula is the central portion of your retina responsible for seeing fine details.
-At Advanced Retina, located in Delafield, Wisconsin, Dr. Vogel cares for patients around southeastern Wisconsin with a macular hole to preserve their vision.
+At Advanced Retina, located in Delafield and Greenfield, Wisconsin, Dr. Vogel cares for patients with a macular hole to preserve their vision.
 Call today for an appointment, or use this website to reach out and learn more.

 A macular hole is a defect in the macular area of your retina.
 The macula is responsible for your ability to see fine details, such as words on a page and facial features.